Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 Before you begin

-Complete all migration prerequisites before using the migration tool.
+You must complete all migration prerequisites before using the migration tool.

 Setting up IAM authorization policies